SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ### 5.4 Triggers and Interventions

 Set out in plain language what will be the triggers for intervention.

 Also set out what interventions we will be willing to take in extreme circumstances.

 Example:

-We may wish to consider offering staff the ability to voluntarily drop down a band if they consistently fail to meet performance targets.
+- We may wish to consider offering staff the ability to voluntarily drop down a band if they consistently fail to meet performance targets.
-If so, we'd need to do the work now to identify how we could make that work with HR.
+- If so, we'd need to do the work now to identify how we could make that work with HR.
-But we also need a bullet-proof way to fairly (i.e. without bias) establish that this was now the correct outcome, and that we have tried everything else.
+- But we also need a bullet-proof way to fairly (i.e. without bias) establish that this was now the correct outcome, and that we have tried everything else.
-We'd also need to clearly set out how this is a "kind" intervention for the individual, designed to more appropriately challenge them with work would be able to succeed at.
+- We'd also need to clearly set out how this is a "kind" intervention for the individual, designed to more appropriately challenge them with work would be able to succeed at.
 (Optimum challenge)

+Positive triggers:

-Note that crucially we need to set out some triggers for positive actions.
+- Note that crucially we need to set out some triggers for positive actions.
-For example, if a developer completes an objective then Sean should mention this in the next update he delivers.
+- For example, if a developer completes an objective then Sean should mention this in the next update he delivers.
-Plenty of other potential positive triggers: shipping code N sprints in a row, obtaining a new qualification, etc.
+- Plenty of other potential positive triggers: shipping code N sprints in a row, obtaining a new qualification, etc.

 ### 5.5 Contractors

-How should we manage the performance of contractors?
+- How should we manage the performance of contractors?
-Should we even try?
+- Should we even try?
-Is it even our responsibility?
+- Is it even our responsibility?
-Should DMs not Principal Engineers line manage the contractors?
+- Should DMs not Principal Engineers line manage the contractors?
-What could be the impact on developers if they are part of this new system but contractors are not?
+- What could be the impact on developers if they are part of this new system but contractors are not?